 Our recruitment guidelines follow the labour standards and requirements under the relevant laws and regulations in Hong Kong, including the Employment Ordinance.
-The Group prohibits the use of child labour and forced labour.
+The Group prohibits the use of child labour and forced labour by strictly adhering to the recruitment policy in our Human Resources function.
+We also conducted surprise spot checks on the compliance and execution of this policy.
 All of our tutors providing private supplementary secondary school education services and day school teachers must be eligible to teach under the Education Ordinance and/or Exemption Order.

-As part of the recruitment protocol, our Human Resources Department collects personal data, identity documents, and credential certificates of job applicants for reference and verification.
-At least two rounds of interviews are conducted with the applicants for teaching positions to ensure that they meet the suitability, eligibility, and legal requirements for the job vacancies.
+As part of the recruitment protocol, our Human Resources Department reviews personal data, identity documents, and credential certificates of job applicants for reference and verification.
+At least two rounds of interviews are conducted with the applicants for teaching positions to ensure that they meet the suitability, eligibility, and legal requirements for the job vacancies, including without limitation to avoid child or forced labour.